cstosgale/ha-aq-pollen-forecast/README.md

-# Pollen Forecast for Home Assistant
+# Air Quality and Pollen Forecast for Home Assistant

 This custom component for Home Assistant provides Air Quality and Pollen Data from https://open-meteo.com/en/docs/air-quality-api.